Hayor4real/mern-amazona/README.md

-Create Product and Rating Component create Rating component create Product component use Rating component in Product component
+Create Product Details Screen
+fetch product from backend
+create 3 column for image, info and action